jhu-sheridan-libraries/stfrancis-lutece-site/README.md

 For efficient development you want to be able to edit templates on the live site.
 You can do this by mounting the exploded webapp in the lutece container locally.

-In your docker-compose.yml volumumes section add:
+In your docker-compose.yml volumes section add:
 ```
     - ./webapps/:/usr/local/tomcat/webapps/